DataSF/publishing-toolkit/0_publishing_process_overview.md

 **Submission and Intake.** The department publisher submits information to DataSF through an intake form.
 DataSF staff use the information provided to inform the downstream processes.

-**Inventory Update** Some reconciliation between the dataset inventory and the submission has to happen.
+**Inventory Update.** Some reconciliation between the dataset inventory and the submission has to happen.
 This includes updating fields in the inventory or adding a record to the inventory if that dataset is absent.

-**Manual Publishing** If the dataset is more appropriate to load manually, DataSF staff provide documentation and training as needed so that the data publisher can manually load and update data as needed.
+**Manual Publishing.** If the dataset is more appropriate to load manually, DataSF staff provide documentation and training as needed so that the data publisher can manually load and update data as needed.

-**ETL Specification** If the dataset is appropriate for automation, DataSF staff work with the data publisher to establish the best method for extraction and the desired output.
+**ETL Specification.** If the dataset is appropriate for automation, DataSF staff work with the data publisher to establish the best method for extraction and the desired output.
 This could include transformations and other automation services.

-**ETL Development** DataSF staff implement automation for the dataset according to the specifications.
+**ETL Development.** DataSF staff implement automation for the dataset according to the specifications.

-**Release Toolkit Review** For protected or sensitive data
+**Release Toolkit Review.** For protected or sensitive data